-Can Do Canines Diabetes Assist Dogs are trained to monitor smells in the air for a specific scent from their human partner that is related to rapidly dropping or low blood sugar levels.
-If detected by the dog, they then “alert” the person with diabetes, usually by touching them in a significant way such as pawing or nudging them.
+Can Do Canines Diabetes Assist Dogs are trained to monitor smells in the air from their human partner for a specific scent that is related to rapidly dropping or low blood sugar levels.
+If the scent is detected by the dog, they then “alert” the person with diabetes, usually by touching them in a significant way such as pawing or nudging them.
 The handler then knows to check his or her blood sugar level.
-It also informs them that they should get something to eat or drink to prevent hypoglycemia.
+As a result, they may need to get something to eat or drink to prevent hypoglycemia.

 Besides being taught their life-saving detection skill, our Diabetes Assist Dogs are also often trained to:

 - alert another person to come to the aid of their partner

 Diabetes Assist Dogs wear a backpack identifying them as an assistance dog.
 This backpack has pockets where medical information, a sugar source, and emergency contact information can be stored.
 This provides an extra safety net in case the person with diabetes is unable to get help in time.
 Anyone finding the person unconscious or acting abnormally would know it may be a medical emergency and know how to get help.

 Our dogs are only trained to assist Type 1 diabetics.
 We do not train our dogs to detect unusual highs, only blood glucose lows (a low is considered anything under 70).

 - Must be a resident of Minnesota or Wisconsin